muhammed-ayman/muhammed-ayman/README.md

 ## I'm a Physicist, Science Lover, and a Developer!

-- 🌱 I’m currently studying and working as a Full-Stack Web Developer
+- :speech_balloon: I’m currently studying High Energy Physics and working as a Full-Stack Web Developer
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- :thought_balloon: 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love music but I don't have any skills playing it :"
+- :star2: Fun fact: I love music but I don't have any skills playing it :"

 ### Connect with me: